stolostron/endpoint-metrics-operator/README.md

 - Update the image in `deploy/operator.yaml`, to use the image built out in above step.
 - Update the value of env COLLECTOR_IMAGE in `deploy/operator.yaml`, for example: quay.io/open-cluster-management/metrics-collector:2.1.0-PR6-1b7cdb7b33bd9baed230a367465ec7238204648a.
 - Update your namespace in `deploy/role_binding.yaml`.
+- Create the pull secret that used to pull the images, and set it in `deploy/service_account.yaml`
 - Create the secret hub-info-secret.
 ```
 kind: Secret